oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 ::: funnelweb
 The `target` getter of a path can then simply call the `target` getter of the last path segment.
-Note that a path is evaluated and its `#target` set only once.
+Note that repeated calls to the getter evaluate the path only once.
 :::

 @$@<AbstractPath@>@{